christytan/OCI-GoldenGate/workshops/atp-d/LabGuide700BuildinganddeployingPythonapplicationstacksondedicatedautonomousinfrastructure.md

 ![](./images/700/walletPython.png)

-- Next, we also set up an environment variable TNS_ADMIN to point to the wallet location
+- Export TNS_ADMIN

 ```
 export TNS_ADMIN=/home/opc/ATPDpython/wallet/
 ```

-- Verify TNS_ADMIN path
+- Verify TNS_ADMIN points to the wallet folder

 ```
 echo $TNS_ADMIN
 ```
 ![](./images/700/TNSadmin.png)

-- Run the python application

-- Password for user 'admin' was set at the time of database creation
-- Connectsring for your database is available on the cloud console.
-Check previous connectivity labs
+- That's all!
+Lets fire up our python app and see if it makes a connection to the database.

 ```
  python exampleConnection.py ADMIN PASSWORD dbname_tp